TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Despite all of this she never gives up and the only thing she wants more than anything is to live.
 She never allowed herself to be corrupted by her circumstances.
 To be twisted by resentment and grief.
 In a sense she is incorruptible.
-She will never join your character in any evil act, in fact she will leave you immediately if you indulge in any, if not outright trying to kill you.
+She will never join your character in any evil act, in fact she will leave you immediately if you indulge in any, if not outright try to kill you.

 Understandably she is fueled by hatred against Gortash and seeks vengeance.
 However, when we finally manage to kill Gortash, Karlach realizes that her revenge was for nothing.
 She will die regardless, her life remains stolen from her and there is nothing left for her.
 She says: